webplatform/docs/guides/lesser-known_semantic_elements/index.md

   NORWAY
 </address></syntaxhighlight>

-(Of course, if Opera was taking collective responsibility for this article, this would be correct, even though Opera is not the author of this particular page.)
+(Unless, of course, Opera was taking collective responsibility for the content as the "author" of the article.)

 For any general address, you can use something called a "microformat" to indicate that a paragraph contains an address.
-There is [http://dev.opera.com/articles/html/ more information on Microformats on dev.opera.com]].

 == Programming languages and code ==

-The <code>&lt;code&gt;</code> element is used to indicate computer code or programming languages, such as PHP, JavaScript, CSS, XML and so on.
+The <code>&lt;code&gt;</code> element is used to indicate computer code or programming languages, such as PHP, JavaScript, CSS, or XML.
 For short samples within a sentence, you would simply wrap the element around the code snippet, like so: